 The climate is continental.
 It is typified by winters which are long and cold offset by short hot summers.
-Temperatures can vary dramatically during the course of the annual cycle in this region of the Northeastern Plains.
+Temperatures can vary dramatically during the annual cycle in this region of the Northeastern Plains.
 The average January temperature for Stutsman County is 7°F while that for July is 70°F (Larsen et al. 1964:1-2).
 Mean annual precipitation is 20 inches, most of which falls as rain during late spring and early summer.
 Frost-free days average about 140 in the south and decline to 120 as one moves north along the Red River valley (Anfinson 1990:149).

-Understanding of climatic conditions in the SRRSU during the past 13,000 years is based on paleo-environmental data collected from adjacent regions of the Northern Plains and Midwest and other areas located further afield.
+Understanding of climatic conditions in the SRRSU during the past 13,000 years is based on paleoenvironmental data collected from adjacent regions of the Northern Plains and Midwest and other areas located further afield.
 Table 10.2 identifies some of these studies.
 Meridian Technologies Inc. (2004) summarizes climatic information including frequency of drought covering the period AD 1700-2000.

-Author and Date Abbreviated Title Anfinson and Wright (1990) Climatic Change and Culture in Prehistoric Minnesota Ashworth and Cvancara (1983) Paleoecology of Southern Lake Agassiz Basin Bartlein et al. (1984) Holocene Climatic Change in Northern Midwest Baerreis and Bryson (1965) Climatic Episodes and Dating Mississippian Bernabo (1981) Estimates of Temperature Change Last 2700 Years Bryson (1985) Climatic Analogs in Paleoclimatic Reconstruction Bryson (1987) Climates of the Holocene Bryson et al. (1970) Late-Glacial and Post-Glacial Climatic Changes Grove (1988) Little Ice Age McAndrews (1966) Postglacial History of Northwestern Minnesota Rannie (1983) Red River at Winnipeg During 19 th Century Shay (1969) Vegetation History, Southern Lake Agassiz Basin Webb et al. (1983) Holocene Changes in Vegetation in Midwest Wendland (1978a) Holocene Man in North America Wendland and Bryson (1974) Dating Climatic Episodes of the Holocene the ice, expansive glacial Lake Agassiz was formed (cf. Teller and Clayton 1983).
+The last continental glaciers had receded from the SRRSU by about 11,500 years BP.
+The SU had been covered by the Red River Lobe (cf. Brophy and Bluemle 1983:180; Clayton and Moran 1982:74-75; Hallberg and Kemmis 1986:66).
+Following recession of the ice, expansive glacial Lake Agassiz was formed (cf. Teller and Clayton 1983).
 Glacial Lake Agassiz figured prominently in the early prehistory of the SRRSU (cf. Buchner and Pettipas 1990; Pettipas and Buchner 1983).
 Early on, Lake Agassiz drained southeastward through the River Warren (now Lake Traverse, Big Stone Lake, and the Minnesota River).
 Lake levels fluctuated in concert with glacial re-advances.
-A number of prominent strandlines marking former beaches are readily apparent on the ground.
+Several prominent strandlines marking former beaches are readily apparent on the ground.
 More strandlines are visible in oblique aerial photographs.
 These former beaches include McCauleyville, Campbell, Tintah, Norcross, and Herman (cf. Michlovic 1987:21).